 Office: 3.48 pascals (high)

-Now, it seems Florida may be the only state that has ratified/codified standards for closed door pressure differentials at 2.5 pascals (0.01″wc), but using those numbers, it does seem like the gap under all my doors (except possibly the bathroom) is too small.
+The US Department of Energy Energy Star homes standards for closed door pressure differentials at ≤3 pascals (0.01″wc) (undercutting doors), but using those numbers, it does seem like the gap under all my doors (except possibly the bathroom) is too small.
 I say possibly with the bathroom because excess pressure would just push out the bathroom fan exhaust.
 So my next quest will be to cut the door openings a bit larger and see how that changes things.

 I also made a nice serial interface cable for the unit using an old DB-9 cable, and some RJ-45 ends.
 To figure out the pinout, I emailed TSI, and they sent me the whole schematic for the unit!
 The pinout is “backward” from right to left looking at an RJ-45 connector, but making the cable was pretty painless, and seems to work.
 The unit literally sends the measurement to the computer when you hit “Print” (just plain old ASCII).
 If you type “V” on the computer, it’ll echo back the current reading.
 Pretty simple, and could make for some fun experiments.